Satellite is a necessity, not a luxury – Ursula tells African leaders

-Minister for Communications and Digitalisation, Ursula Owusu-Ekuful, has stated that Ghana is willing to spend extensively on satellite to address its connectivity problems.
+The Minister for Communications and Digitalisation, Mrs Ursula Owusu-Ekuful, has stated that Ghana is willing to spend extensively on satellite to address its connectivity problems.

 "For us in Ghana, satellite is not a luxury, but a necessity to help close the global gap of 2.7 billion people who are not connected, so we are looking forward to a mutually beneficial cooperation," she said.